mahmoudimus/ExcaliburEnvironmentGCP/README.md

 	1. active the Cloud Shell
 	2. a new shell should open up.
 In the cloud shell `gcloud` is already installed so you do not need to worry about aqcuiring it

+---

+# Test Case

+Due to time constraints, we are not going to use the [Excalibur Tutorial](https://messir.uni.lu/confluence/display/EXCALIBUR/Getting+Started+in+15+minutes) as our test case.
+Instead, we will do a few basic tasks to check if the machine is usable.

+We are going to download and install [`Remarkable`](https://remarkableapp.github.io/) for this purpose.
+Since downloading and installing software will be part of the tasks required to set up Excalibur, this seems like a good trade off.

+Further, to make this test case more adapted to a _real lift situation_, we will be running one or two Youtube videos in the background as well as having a word editor opened while doing the installation.